Solar Power and San Antonio: DoD Perspective

 When major disasters strike, as Americans, we feel at ease that our cities, states, the federal government and, when needed, our military, can take swift action to protect us from unfolding tragedies.
 However, what happens when our protectors are having the same issues that we are?
 Nature is the third biggest threat to U.S. military base electrical power sources.
 National security requires that our military always have access to power by way of backup power, and solar is a big part of that.

 It used to be that the military relied on distributed diesel-fueled generators.
-But what happens when access to necessary fuel runs out, or if access to these energy plants become temporarily unavailable?
+But what happens when access to necessary fuel runs out, or if access to these energy plants becomes temporarily unavailable?
 Temporary outages are unacceptable for security, which is why our military has decided to be more self-reliant through an alternative renewable power supply source — a photovoltaic system.

 Solar energy gets energy directly from the sun and therefore does not need to be refueled, making it the ideal solution when times get tough.
 In fact, in the name of national security, Congress is requiring that the U.S. military update at least 25 percent of their facilities to generate their own energy from renewable sources.